prernagithubit/prernagithubit/README.md

 # 📚 Learning Journey

 I believe continuous learning is one of the most valuable investments for a data professional.
-Alongside academic learning, I actively complete certifications and hands-on programs to strengthen my analytical, technical, and problem-solving skills.

 ## Certifications